jirachidog/Nike-Addresses/README.md

 - Other requirements: Verified Nike accounts

+## Installation

 - Edit config.json and add nike accounts as email:password in accounts.txt

+- In config AMEX cards are "AmericanExpress", MasterCard is "MasterCard", Visa is "Visa", Discover is "Discover"

+- Credit Card must be entered without spaces and using full year (ex: 2022)

 ## How to run: